-The Department of Agriculture and Water Resources reviews and updates the way we charge cost recovery fees and charges as required.
-This allows us to make sure that we are charging in an efficient and accurate way.
+We consider and update the way we charge cost recovery fees and charges as required.
+This allows us to make sure we are charging in an efficient and accurate way.

 As part of our process of setting fees and charges, we:

-- review the actual costs of efficient services and activities
+- review the actual costs of efficient regulatory activities

 - create a model for best recovering these costs

-- Further information about how the department models and implements fees and charges is outlined in the relevant cost recovery implementation statement (CRIS).
+You can read about how we model and implement fees and charges in the relevant cost recovery implementation statement (CRIS).

 Authority to recover costs